2025 Kasaï Province Ebola outbreak

 An outbreak of the Zaire ebolavirus (EBOV) was declared in Kasai Province in the Democratic Republic of Congo by the country's Ministry of Public Health on 4 September 2025.
 At least 81 confirmed cases were recorded, while at least 28 people died.
+On December 1, the Congolese government declared the end of the outbreak.

 Background

-Since Ebola was first identified in 1976 the Democratic Republic of the Congo (or Zaire) has had fourteen other outbreaks of Zaire ebolavirus (EBOV), and also had one outbreak of another Ebola variant of Bundibugyo virus disease (BDBV).
+Since Ebola was first identified in 1976 the Democratic Republic of the Congo (or Zaire) has had 14 other outbreaks of Zaire ebolavirus (EBOV), and also had one outbreak of another Ebola variant of Bundibugyo virus disease (BDBV).
 Kasai Province has had two of these outbreaks.